Edveika/QEMU-hooks/README.md

 # QEMU-hooks

-Custom hook script for single GPU passthrough on Linux that I use.
+Custom hook script for single GPU passthrough for Linux that I use.